South Carolina Tax Attorneys Defending Your Tax Fraud and Tax Evasion Charges

-South Carolina Tax Attorneys Defending Your Tax Fraud and Tax Evasion Charges

->

-> - garnish your wages.
+- garnish your wages.

->

-> The best tax fraud lawyers agree that a conviction for tax evasion can result in jail time and staggering fines and penalties.
-If you are under investigation, or have been arrested for federal tax evasion, it is critical that you contact experienced federal tax fraud and tax evasion lawyers to help defend your case.
+The best tax fraud lawyers agree that a conviction for tax evasion can result in jail time and staggering fines and penalties.
+If you are under investigation or have been arrested for federal tax evasion, you must contact experienced federal tax fraud and tax evasion lawyers to help defend your tax case.

->

-> Common I.R.S. allegations include:
+Common I.R.S. allegations include: